alwayss-snape/alwayss-snape/README.md

 - 👋 Hi, I’m @alwayss-snape
-- 👀 I’m interested in Data Analytics, Data Scince, Cloud Computing and DevOps
+- 👀 I’m interested in Data Analytics, Data Science, Cloud Computing and DevOps
 - 🌱 I’m currently looking for work oppurtunities in the above mentioned field
 - 💞️ I’m looking to collaborate on various Python Data Science and cloud computing projects
 - 📫 Reach me at ikshitij.chaubey@gmail.com